 New Zealand is relatively progressive in terms of LGBTQI+ rights, but there are still areas that need attention.
-Recent statistics show that the LGBTQI+ community in New Zealand often feel unsafe.
+Recent statistics show that LGBTQI+ communities in New Zealand often feel unsafe.
 In the “Counting Ourselves” report, five out of every seven participants (trans and non-binary) aged 15 and older (71%) reported high or very high psychological distress, compared with only 8% of the general population in New Zealand.
 In a “Youth2000” report, 57.9% of same or both-sex attracted young people were afraid that someone would hurt or bother them at school.
-These statistics revealed a growing need for safe spaces for the LGBTQI+ community in New Zealand.
+These statistics revealed a growing need for safe spaces for LGBTQI+ communities in New Zealand.

 Following further research, it became clear this need wasn’t confined to New Zealand.
 Many other countries around the world had a similar need and it was then, the Safe Space Alliance went international.